SCLu17/font-newg8/README.md

 The project is forked from probonopd’s TTF conversions.
 Additional modifications so far include:

-- Tidied character mappings, introducing OpenType features (old-style figures, small capitals, ligatures).
+- Tidied character mappings, introducing OpenType features (old-style figures, small capitals, f-ligatures).
 - Unified the package into four fonts.
 - Tidied kerning pairs.
+- Old-style figures are now the default since version 2.02.
+Lining figures remain available via OpenType features.

 There is otherwise no change to the glyphs’ designs from 2017.